tmacoin/tmapostapp/README.md

    ![download](app/images/android1.png)

-2. Click on the  <a href="tma.apk" target="_blank">APK file</a> in the tmapostapp directory and download it to the directory in step one above.
+2. Click on the  <a href="tma.apk" download="tma.apk">APK file</a> in the tmapostapp directory and download it to the directory in step one above.